-Presence Hold Time (DIP Switch 7):
+Presence Hold Time (DIP Switch 7)

 Output A always functions as a presence output.
-DIP switch 3 can be used to select one of two presence hold times; Limited Presence or True PresenceTM.
+DIP switch 7 can be used to select one of two presence hold times; Limited Presence or True PresenceTM.
 Both modes provide a Call output when a vehicle is present in the loop detection zone.
 True PresenceTM is selected when DIP switch 7 is OFF.
 If DIP switch 7 is ON, Limited Presence is selected.
 Limited Presence will typically hold the Call output for about one to three hours.
 True PresenceTM will hold the Call as long as the vehicle is present in the loop detection zone provided that power is not interrupted or the detector is not reset.
-TruePresenceTM time applies only for normal size automobiles and trucks and for normal size loops (approximately 12 ft2 to 120 ft2).
+True PresenceTM time applies only for normal size automobiles and trucks and for normal size loops (approximately 12 ft2 to 120 ft2).
 The factory default setting is OFF (True PresenceTM Mode).

-Relay B Output Mode (DIP Switch 8):
+Relay B Output Mode (DIP Switch 8)

 Relay B has two modes of operation; Pulse or Presence.
 Its output mode is controlled by DIP switch 8.
-When set to operate in Pulse Mode (DIP switch 8 ON), Relay B outputs a one second pulse when a vehicle enters the loop detection zone or when a vehicle leaves the loop detection zone.
+When set to operate in Pulse Mode (DIP switch 8 ON), Relay B outputs a 250 millisecond pulse when a vehicle enters the loop detection zone or when a vehicle leaves the loop detection zone.
 (See the Relay B Pulse Mode section on page 2 for details.)
-When set to operate in Presence Mode (DIP switch 8 OFF), the output of Relay B is the same as that of Relay A. (See the Presence Hold Time section on page 2 for details.)
-The factory default setting is OFF (Presence Mode Relay B).
+When set to operate in Presence Mode (DIP switch 8 OFF), the output of Relay B is the same as that of Relay A. (See the Presence Hold Time section above for details.)
+The factory default setting is ON (Pulse Mode Relay B) unless dual presence (DP) operation is specified, in which case the factory default setting is OFF (Presence Mode Relay B).

 III.
-Call Memory:
+Call Memory